• Home

 24th Regiment of Foot at Isandlwana

-This left only one surviving child, his youngest son Robert Rutherford, Agatha’s father, as custodian of the tea service, so affectionately referred to and specifically singled out in his last wishes.
+This left only one surviving child—his youngest son, Robert Rutherford, Agatha’s father—as custodian of the tea service so fondly referred to and specifically singled out in his final wishes.

 “I give and bequeath the service of Plate consisting of Four Silver Articles presented to me in or about the year One thousand eight hundred and sixty eight to my said wife for her life.
 And from and after her decease I give and bequeath the same articles to my said son Robert Rutherford Morton absolutely.
 But I request (without meaning to constitute a Trust in this behalf) that my said son will in the case of his death without leaving issue so in his lifetime dispose of the said articles that the same may remain in the possession of some one of my lineal descendants resident in England or Scotland.”

-This last statement indicates John was aware he had two grandchildren overseas, the children born in Australia to his son James by his wife Annie McDonald.
+This final statement suggests John was aware he had two grandchildren living overseas, those born in Australia to his son James and his wife Annie McDonald.

-Robert Rutherford Morton died at Star Stile, Halstead in 1917, and remain true to his father’s wishes regarding the same.
-In clause 5 of his Will written the previous year he conveys the guardianship of the tea service to his eldest son, also a solicitor Gerard Sinclair Morton.
+Robert Rutherford Morton died at Star Stile, Halstead in 1917, and remained true to his father’s wishes.
+In clause 5 of his own Will, written the previous year, he conveys guardianship of the tea service to his eldest son, Gerard Sinclair Morton, and Agnes' older brother.

 “I give to Gerard Sinclair Morton the portrait of Samuel Francis his great-great-grandfather and the silver teapot and its stand, the sugar basin, tongs and cream pot, all of which belonged to my Father and were presented to him when he was Alderman of the Borough of Berwick-upon-Tweed.”

 Gerard passed away in 1941, leaving a widow Violet (nee Candy) and a daughter, June, by now Mrs Donald Nott.
-But what of the silver tea service, and why was it so important?
+The trail of the silver tea service has now gone cold, but why was it so important?

 John Morton 1801 - 1885,